CloudI/CloudI/src/api/README.markdown

 C/C++, Go, Haskell, Java, JavaScript, OCaml, Perl, PHP, Python, and Ruby all have an implementation of the CloudI API that is completely done in that programming language (to avoid extra complexity).
+ATS uses the C CloudI API to add more type information in the ATS CloudI API.
-Python does have a Python with C integration CloudI API that is the Python module `cloudi_c` (instead of the Python module `cloudi`).
+A separate Python/C CloudI API uses the C++ CloudI API to provide more efficiency (when using the `cloudi_c` Python module instead of `cloudi`).
 Any use of the CloudI API in these programming languages (that are not running in the Erlang VM, i.e., "external" services) is executed as separate OS processes with separate threads